stolencatkarma/GenDungeonAsync/README.md

     - `/dungeontp PlayerName` - Teleport to PlayerName's active dungeon
     - `/dungeontp PlayerName <uuid>` - Teleport to specific dungeon by ID

+- `/dungeonleave` - Leave your current dungeon
+  - Aliases: `/dleave`, `/dexit`
+  - Permission: `gendungeon.create`
+  - Teleports you back to spawn and removes you from the dungeon

 ## Usage Examples

 ### Basic Usage